ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 `Require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
 The default is to use the default interface configured in the system policy.
+The valid values for the access network interface kinds are implementation specific.

 ### Capacity Profile {#prop-cap-profile}